indiana-university/rivet-docs/content/components/_index.md

     </div>
     <div class="rvt-grid__item-7-md-up rvt-grid__item--last">
         <p>We've created an Axure wireframe kit with accurate representations of all the Rivet components.
 Download the Axure
-            kit to help you create prototypes that will transalte to real Rivet components.</p>
+            kit to help you create prototypes that will translate to Rivet components.</p>
         <a
             href="https://github.iu.edu/UITS/rivet/releases/download/v0.3.1/rivet-axure-0.3.1.rp"
             class="rvt-button rvt-button--secondary rvt-m-top-md"